NewVivly x Aquin — Structuring Social Data for AI. Read the case study

 Where security checks live

 Nine distinct security checks across three layers of the pipeline.
 Each check is scoped to a specific surface: data-layer checks run before training, model-layer checks run against a trained checkpoint, and training-layer checks run at the boundary between base and fine-tuned model.
-The coverage is intentionally non-overlapping, with no single check that catches everything and no layer that can substitute for the others.
+The coverage is intentionally non-overlapping.

 security coverage · three layers · nine checks